- Master of Science in Engineering (M.S.E.) in Aerospace Engineering

 M.S.E. in Aerospace Engineering

-Admission requirements include a strong performance in an undergraduate program in engineering or science and submission of acceptable Graduate Record Exam (GRE) scores.
+Admission requirements include a strong performance in an undergraduate program in engineering or science, and competitive Graduate Record Exam (GRE) scores.
 Learn more about the Academic Background of Applicants.

 M.Eng in Space Engineering

-The M.Eng. in Space Engineering provides a comprehensive set of courses and training in space-related science and engineering, and the systems approach to design and manage complex space systems.
+The M.Eng. in Space Engineering degree provides a comprehensive set of courses and training in space-related science and engineering, and the systems approach to design and management of complex space systems.
 It develops both the theoretical and applied aspects of space engineering.
-The M.Eng. in Space Engineering requires 30 credits of course work, of which 18 must be at the 500-level or higher and 24 must be graded (not P/F).
+The M.Eng. in Space Engineering is a professional program managed by the Climate and Space Sciences and Engineering (CLaSP) department.

 Doctor of Philosophy (Ph.D.) in Aerospace Engineering

-Student towards the Ph.D. degree requires a strong background in an area of specialization and an ability to carry out independent research.
-Students must complete, in order:
+The Ph.D. degree requires a strong academic foundation and an ability to carry out independent research.
+Students must complete:

 The student must initiate research activity with his/her advisor in the first year of graduate study.

-To demonstrate his/her ability to pursue and solve an original research problem the student must present the research results in a written dissertation and defend the dissertation at a final oral presentation.
+To demonstrate his/her ability to pursue and solve an original research problem the student must present the research results in a written dissertation and defend the dissertation at a final oral defense.
 The research is done under the supervision of a faculty advisor in the Aerospace Engineering department and a dissertation committee.
-Students are expected to begin research in their first year of graduate study.